 That was the gist of a late-80s MTS commercial.

 If grandchildren are fortunate, we’ll have memories of our grandparents – even if we lost them at a young age.
 However, if our grandparents are still with us during our teen years, or our 20s, 30s, or 40s – we start to believe they are invincible.

 While we need our parents, there’s a special bond between grandparents and grandchildren.
 And when a grandchild loses that connection, it has a profound impact.

 As children, our grandparents were the ones who fed us forbidden treats.
-We’d spend time with them, without a care in the world, except when the Smurfs turned purple.
-Grandparents could calm us down with sweet tea and Mr. Christie Coffee Break Cinnamon Raisin Cookies.
+We spend time with them without a care in the world, except that time the Smurfs turned purple.
+Grandparents could calm us down with hot sweet tea and Mr. Christie Coffee Break Cinnamon Raisin Cookies.
 They’d assure us there wasn’t a boogieman or a bear outside our bedroom window.

 As an adult grandchild, when we walk into our grandparents’ house, we back revert to our childhood.
 Our worries are left at the door.
 We don’t have to think about the realities of life.
 In Grandma and Grandpa’s, Amma and Afi’s, Baba and Gigi’s house – we’re safe and sound, and eternally five years old.
 With endless puffed wheat cake and hot chocolate with coloured marshmallows.

 But when we lose our grandparents, we lose our sanctuary and sense of security.
 As grandchildren, we feel a range of emotions.
 Anger, emptiness, abandonment.
 And, we, the grandchildren have to face the harsh reality that grandparents were human like everyone else.

 Because they were our grandparents, and they weren’t supposed to leave.
 The love from a grandparent is unconditional and irreplaceable.
 They will defend and protect you whether you were right or wrong – especially when they know you’re wrong – because you’re their grandchild.